esamattis/git-aicommit/README.md

 ```
 git-aicommit

+ARGUMENTS:
+  [...path] - Path to the directory to commit

 FLAGS:
   --interactive, -p - Interactively stage changes
   --wip, -w         - Mark the commit as a work in progress